-Common minors and concentrations for pharmacy students include Business, Psychology, Global and Comparative Public Health, Diabetes, and Leadership Studies.
+Common minors and concentrations for pharmacy students include a second language, Psychology, Global and Comparative Public Health, Diabetes, and Leadership.
 However, pharmacy students can pursue a minor or concentration in any academic area.
 A complete list of minors and concentrations is available on the Undergraduate Programs website.
 For information regarding the requirements for minors or concentrations, see the departmental website and the Drake University General Catalog.

-Students interested in pursuing an academic minor or concentration should coordinate their coursework with the appropriate departmental advisor and the CPHS Office of Student Affairs and Enrollment Management.
+Students interested in pursuing an academic minor or concentration should coordinate their coursework with the CPHS Office of Student Affairs and Enrollment Management.
 Students may declare a minor/concentration using the Change of Record Request link under the Student Records menu on the MyDrake Student Homepage.